-Implement plans, procedures and systems for continuous improvement
+Implement plans, procedures and systems for continuous improvement.

-Crite eria Indic cators ToC Outcomes 3.1 There is an implemented management plan for the unit of certification that aims to achieve long-term 3.1.1 (C) Abusiness ormanagement plan (minimum three years) is documented that includes, where applicable, a jointly developed business case for Scheme Smallholders.
-Improved risk management; Productivity optimised economic and financial viability.
-3.1.2 An annual replanting programme projected for a minimum of five years with yearly review, is available.
-O 3.1.3 The unit of certification holds management reviews at planned intervals appropriate to the scale and nature of the activities undertaken.
+Crit eria Indicators ToC Outcomes 3.1 There is an implemented management plan for the unit of certification that aims to achieve long-term 3.1.1 (C) Abusiness ormanagement plan (minimum three years) is documented that includes, where applicable, a jointly developed business case for Scheme Smallholders.
+Improved risk management; Productivity optimized economic and financial viability.
+3.1.2 An annual replanting programme projected for a minimum of five years with yearly review, is available. Ü 3.1.3 The unitofcertification holds management reviews at planned intervals appropriate to the scale and nature of the activities undertaken.
 3.2 The unit of certification regularly monitors and reviews their economic, social and environmental 3.2.1 (C) The action plan for continuous improvement is implemented, based on consideration of the main social and environmental impacts and opportunities of the unit of certification.
-Improved risk manageme performance and develops and implements action plans that allow demonstrable continuous 3.2.2 Aspartof the monitoring and continuous improvement process, annual reports are submitted to the RSPO Secretariat using the RSPO metrics template. improvement in key operations.
+Improved risk manageme performance and develops and implements action plans that allow demonstrable continuous improvement in key operations.
+3.2.2 As part of the monitoring and continuous improvement process, annual reports are submitted to the RSPO Secretariat using the RSPO metrics template. ()

-Crite eria Indic cators ToC Outcomes 3.3 Operating procedures are appropriately documented, consistently 3.3.1 (C) Standard Operating Procedures (SOPs) for the unit of certification are in place.
-Improved risk management implemented and monitored.
+Crite eria Indicators ToC Outcomes 3.3 Operating procedures are appropriately documented, consistently 3.3.1 (C) Standard Operating Procedures (SOPs) for the unit of certification are in place. f Improved risk management implemented and monitored.
 3.3.2 A mechanism to check consistent implementation of procedures is in place.
 3.3.3 Records of monitoring and any actions taken are maintained and available.
-3.4 A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, 3.4.1 Improved risk management; Human rights upheld and a social and environmental management and monitoring plan is 3.4.2 For the unit of certification, a SEIA is available and social and environmental management and monitoring plans have been developed with participation of affected stakeholders. implemented and regularly updated in ongoing operations.
-3.4.3 (C) The socialandenvironmental managementand monitoring plan is implemented, reviewed and updated regularly in a participatory way.
+3.4 A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, 3.4.1 (C) In new plantings or operations including mills, ar independent SEIA, undertaken through a participatory methodology involving the affected stakeholders, and including the impacts of any smallholder/outgrower scheme is documented.
+Improved risk management; Human rights upheld and a social and environmental management and monitoring plan is implemented and 3.4.2 For the unit of certification, a SEIA is available and social and environmental management and monitoring plans have been developed with participation of affected stakeholders. regularly updated in ongoing operations.
+3.4.3 (C) The social and environmental management and monitoring plan implemented, reviewed and updated regularly in a participatory way